-The theory of LQR is useful when the true system parameters ${\theta_*} := \mathrm{vec}( \Theta_*):= \mathrm{vec}( ^\top)$ are fully known and stabilizable.
+The theory of LQR is applicable when the true system parameters ${\theta_*} := \mathrm{vec}( \Theta_*):= \mathrm{vec}( ^\top)$ are fully known and stabilizable.
 However, we consider the case where the true parameter vector $\theta_*$ is unknown.
-Online learning is a popular approach to handling this case~\cite{abbasi2011regret}.
-The performance of a learning algorithm is measured by regret.
-In particular, we consider the Bayesian setting where the prior distribution $p_1$ of true system parameter random variable $\bar{\theta}_*$ is assumed to be given, and use the following expected regret over $T$ stages:
+Online learning is a popular approach to addressing this case~\cite{abbasi2011regret}.
+The performance of an online learning algorithm is typically measured by regret.
+In particular, we consider the Bayesian setting where the prior distribution $p_1$ of the true system parameter random variable $\bar{\theta}_*$ is assumed to be given, and define the Bayesian regret over $T$ stages as:

-To define the regret, we take expectations with respect to the probability distribution of noise $(w_1, w_2, \ldots, w_T)$ and the randomness of the learning algorithm as well as the prior distribution since we only have the belief of true system parameters in the form of the prior distribution.
+The expectation is taken with respect to the distributions of system noise $(w_1, w_2, \ldots, w_T)$, the internal randomness of the learning algorithm, and the prior distribution since we only have the belief of true system parameters in the form of the prior distribution.